AnhQuoc533/flower-classification-project/README.md

 # FLOWER CLASSIFIER PROJECT
 This repository contains my submissions for the final project of [AI Programming with Python Nanodegree Program](https://www.udacity.com/course/ai-programming-python-nanodegree--nd089).
-The purpose of this project is to build, train and implement an image classifier that recognizes different species of flowers using **PyTorch**.
+The purpose of this project is to utilize pre-trained model from **PyTorch** to build, train and implement an image classifier that recognizes different species of flowers using transfer learning technique.
 The project is broken down into two parts: developing the classifier in Jupyter Notebook and then building the command line application for the classifier.

 To successfully run the project, please install all required packages listed in [requirements.txt](requirements.txt).
 However, the following command line will help install the packages according to the configuration file conveniently:
 ```